Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 If all went successfully, Terraform should output that 1 resource was successfully added.
 If you made it this far, pat yourself on the back! 🎉 You've successfully created an Application via Terraform!

-Now in order to use the Application key for `curl` commands, for example, you'll need to export the key that was just created.
+Now in order to use the Application API Key for `curl` commands, for example, you'll need to export the key that was just created.
 You can do this by executing the `output` command below:

 <span class="base-alert warning">